-Work proposed on the former ML includes minor rehabilitation and rehabilitation monitoring as well as activities that relate to an ongoing feasibility study into the construction of an Improved Hard Process (IHP) beneficiation plant at Wonarah to treat Wonarah rock.
+In the event that the Improved Hard Process (IHP) is proven to be commercially viable, further activities that relate to an ongoing feasibility study into the construction of an IHP beneficiation plant at Wonarah to treat Wonarah rock.
 The feasibility study has been affected by the significant delays that have occurred over the past few years with the commissioning of a commercial IHP demonstration plant in Florida, USA.